 Myth: If a person is depressed, there has to be a reason.

 Fact: Depression is complicated.
-For some, it can seemingly come out of nowhere with no identifiable “reason”.
+For some, it can seemingly come out of nowhere with no clear “reason”.
 There doesn’t have to be a reason or event to cause depression.
 Sometimes it just happens.

 Myth: If someone is depressed, they’ll be depressed their whole life.